|My Oracle Support Help

 You can change your Knowledge preferences in the Knowledge Preferences section of the Settings tab.
 See the Settings help for information about setting your Knowledge preferences.

-The Knowledge tab provides access to Oracle's extensive knowledge base, which can also be accessed by using the Search Knowledge Base box at the top right hand side of every window in My Oracle Support.
-The Knowledge home page is divided into regions.
-To add a region to the page, click Customize Page...
+The Knowledge tab provides access to Oracle's extensive knowledge base, which can also be accessed by using the search box at the top right hand side of every window in My Oracle Support.

 The Knowledge Links region enables you to browse for information in specific categories.
 Select a category, then select the link that you want to view from the submenu.